Deere & Co. (DE) Shares Down Despite Recent Market Volatility - News Heater

 Many brokerage firms have already submitted their reports for DE stocks, with Canaccord Genuity repeating the rating for DE by listing it as a “Hold.”
 The predicted price for DE in the upcoming period, according to Canaccord Genuity is $400 based on the research report published on September 22, 2023 of the current year 2023.

-During the last 5 trading sessions, DE rose by +3.28%, which changed the moving average for the period of 200-days by -10.67% in comparison to the 20-day moving average, which settled at $387.78.
-In addition, Deere & Co. saw -9.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DE fell by -2.28%, which changed the moving average for the period of 200-days by -11.26% in comparison to the 20-day moving average, which settled at $382.25.
+In addition, Deere & Co. saw -11.66% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading